Note left by gunman who killed officer says he was hit by "sonic waves"

 After shooting Corona without warning, Limbaugh opened fire in another direction, including towards a firefighter who was running away, but no one else was injured, Davis police Chief Darren Pytel said Friday.
 A bullet hit the firefighter in the boot, but he was not hurt.
 A motive is under investigation.

 Pytel said there were two firearms, which he said were semi-automatic pistols.
 On Nov.
-9, Limbaugh relinquished a Bushmaster AR-15 rifle to Davis police, according to court documents.
+9, Limbaugh relinquished a Bushmaster AR-15 rifle to Davis police following a prior conviction, according to court documents.

 He was arrested and charged with battery with serious injury in Yolo County on Sept.
 20, according to court documents.
 Online court records indicate that he pleaded no contest and was sentenced to probation.
 The Sacramento Bee newspaper, citing a source, reported Saturday that the battery case stemmed from Limbaugh punching a co-worker at Cache Creek Casino in the face after a dispute.